-- Royal blue v-neck sweater with Saint Isabella School emblem, (exception 8th grade class sweatshirt). - White short or long sleeved polo style shirt (K-8 all undershirts must be white). - Khaki long pants (not corduroy) (K-8). - Pants must fit at the waist (not at the hips and not showing underwear), and neither too baggy nor too snug or cargo style. - Laced or strapped white or black athletic rubber soled sports shoes only.
-No slip-on shoes or Converse tennis shoes.
-Shoes must be primarily black or white with minimal contrast or detail.
-Nike swoosh or Adidas stripes are OK, no checkerboard patterns. - All white, navy or black socks with minimal contrast (Nike swoosh; Adidas stripes OK); no slogans/lettering/patterns.
+- Royal blue V-neck sweater with Saint Isabella School emblem (exception 8th grade class sweatshirt). - White short or long sleeved polo style shirt (K-8 all undershirts must be white). - Khaki long pants (not corduroy) (K-8). - Pants must fit at the waist (not at the hips and not showing underwear), and neither too baggy nor too snug or cargo style. - Laced or strapped white or black athletic rubber soled sports shoes only.
+No slip-on shoes or Converse tennis shoes of any kind.
+Shoes must be black or white with minimal contrast or detail (black or white contrasting colors only) Nike swoosh or Adidas stripes are OK, no checkerboard or other distracting patterns or writings. - Shoes need to be replaced when worn, dirty, and/or have holes. - All white, navy or black socks with minimal contrast (Nike swoosh; Adidas stripes OK); no slogans/lettering/patterns.